 Someone with a TBI may not perform specific tasks and other responsibilities that they once used to do, such as household chores, yard work, managing finances, or planning family events.
 When one partner can no longer perform these tasks, the other must often take on extra responsibilities, which can be stressful.

 When it comes to family dynamics, it can be challenging to adjust to new changes.
 It will take time for couples to learn how to shift roles.
 Depending on how the couple and their families did things before the traumatic brain injury, some role changes can be significant, whereas others may not be drastic.
+An athlete who sustains an injury and suffers a significant TBI due to sports medicine malpractice, for example, may no longer be able to provide the same financial support they did before the accident.
 Each partner may feel a bit of uncertainty and frustration during this adjustment period.

 Communication is one of the most critical components of a relationship.
 Communication can be one of the biggest hurdles couples could face after one partner has suffered a TBI.
 Not being able to communicate effectively can be stressful for both partners.

 It’s not uncommon for couples to see significant changes in their sexual relationship after a TBI.
 These changes can often be caused by hormonal changes caused by the injury, appearance, self-confidence issues, and lack of sexual interest.